 How To Keep Cool at Night

-If you don’t quite fancy sleeping with an ice block all night, one of the fastest ways to achieve a drop in body temperature is to take a cold shower, which will leave you feeling cool and refreshed before bed.
+If sleeping with an ice block all night isn’t for you, one of the fastest ways to achieve a drop in body temperature is to take a cold shower, which will leave you feeling cool and refreshed before bed.
 It should also help you to reach the optimum temperature for sleeping sooner, helping you to drift off when your head hits the pillow.

 Knowing how to keep cool at night is essential for getting a good night’s sleep on those summer nights.
 If you ever feel yourself getting too warm to sleep, use the tips above to keep cool, and let us know how they worked for you in the comments.